deep1524/Flam/README.md

 🚀 Getting Started
 Clone the repository
 Install dependencies with npm install
-Run the development server with npm run dev
+Run the development server with npm run start
-Navigate to http://localhost:3000 in your web browser For Server npm run server
+Navigate to http://localhost:3000 in your web browser

 ## Demo